Delivery Tracking & Acknowledgment

 Core Principles:

-Compliance Directive: Log only subscription endpoints, correlation IDs, and delivery hashes.
+Compliance Directive: Log only subscription endpoint hashes, correlation IDs, and delivery status codes.
 Never store raw notification payloads or user-identifiable content in delivery logs to maintain GDPR/CCPA data minimization standards.

 2. Implementing Acknowledgment Handlers

-To capture delivery acknowledgments reliably, wrap your push API calls in a structured response parser that extracts HTTP status codes, service headers, and correlation IDs.
+Wrap push API calls in a structured response parser that extracts HTTP status codes, service headers, and correlation IDs.
 When integrating with high-volume dispatch systems, ensure your tracking layer decouples from Message Batching & Throughput Optimization by routing acknowledgment events through asynchronous streams rather than blocking synchronous waits.
-Each acknowledgment should trigger a deterministic state machine transition in your delivery ledger.

 Production-Ready Handler Implementation